ssanj/babyloncandle-docker/data/posts/2024-01-24-working-with-rust-result.md

 ---
 title: Working With Rust Result
 author: sanjiv sahayam
-description: working with rust result
+description: Working with rust result - What is a Result?
 tags: Rust
 comments: true
 ---